 The VHO is highly valued by Okurase and nearby communities.
 Since the onset of the VHO, over 10,000 patients have benefitted.

 To date we have not had the funds to provide dental care and have a goal to try to include dentistry.

 How You Can Help

-There are many ways you can help support the Village Health Outreach Program:
+There are many ways you can help support the Village Health Outreach Program this year: